 The Company recognizes compensation expense for stock option awards on a straight-line basis over the applicable service period of the award.
 The service period is generally the vesting period, with the exception of options granted subject to a consulting agreement, whereby the option vesting period and the service period defined pursuant to the terms of the consulting agreement may be different.
 Stock options issued to consultants are revalued quarterly until fully vested, with any change in fair value expensed.
-The following weighted-average assumptions were used to calculate share based compensation for the three months ended March 31, 2018 and 2017:
+The following weighted-average assumptions were used to calculate share based compensation for the three months and six months ended June 30, 2018 and 2017: